AntixK/Icthyologist/README.md

 #### Version 1.4

-Feel free to edit, improvise the code.
+Feel free to edit, use and improvise the code.